kubemq-io/kubemq-targets/sources/events/README.md

 # Kubemq Events Source

-Kubemq Events source provides rpc events subscriber for processing targets commands.
+Kubemq Events source provides an events subscriber for processing source events.

 ## Prerequisites
 The following are required to run events source connector: